-2. Press the up and down navigation keys to highlight the party to whom you wish to transfer the active call.
+2. Swipe up or down to scroll and press the party to whom you wish to transfer the active call.

 3. Press the Xfer softkey.
 The active call will be transferred.

 Transferring to a Contact in the Directory

 Users can complete a transfer to a contact in their Local Directory.
 If a user is in a call and initiates a transfer, they can navigate to the Directory screen and use a softkey configured with Transfer functionality to complete a blind or consultative transfer.